Parson marks Missouri bicentennial with party-less inaugural

 State officials hope that by this August enough people will have been vaccinated against the coronavirus to safely hold a more elaborate celebration.
 It would coincide with the 200th anniversary of Missouri's official admittance to the United States on Aug.
 10, 1821.

-Parson, 65, won election to a full four-year term in November by easily defeating Democratic State Auditor Nicole Galloway, who was expected to join other state officials at the inaugural ceremony.
+Parson, 65, won election to a full four-year term in November by easily defeating Democratic State Auditor Nicole Galloway, who attended his inauguration.
 Parson had been elected lieutenant governor in 2016 but ascended to the top spot on June 1, 2018, when Republican Gov. Eric Greitens resigned while facing potential impeachment over allegations of sexual and political misconduct.

 The event still was bigger than some inaugural ceremonies elsewhere.
 Democratic North Carolina Gov. Roy Cooper's inauguration Saturday was accessible to the public only by television or online, and his inaugural speech was pre-recorded.